Cincan wrapper for dockerized command-line tools

 % cincan list

-If all goes well you get a list of the tools dockerized in the 'Cincan' project.
-However, you can use any dockerized tools as long as they meet the requirements listed in the end of this document.
-First time running this will take a while as it must fetch information of the tools and cache it locally.
+If all goes well, you should get a list of the latest stable tools dockerized in the CinCan project.
+The first time running this may take a while as it will fetch information about the tools and cache it locally.

 % cincan run cincan/pywhois 127.0.0.1